WittleWolfie/WW-Blueprint-Core/README.md

 ### ActionList and ConditionsChecker Builders

 `ActionList` and `ConditionsChecker` are supported with a builder API.
 Blueprint configurators take builders are arguments for blueprint components to minimize boilerplate.
 To simplify their usage, the actual methods for each action or condition are grouped into extension classes by use case.
-This allows you to ignore actions unrelated to your modification. e.g. If you are only adding new feats you can skip including extension classes like `ActionListBuilderKingdomEx` which only affect the kingdom building and crusade portion of the game.
+This allows you to ignore actions unrelated to your modification. e.g. If you are only adding new feats you can skip including extension classes like `ActionsBuilderKingdomEx` which only affect the kingdom building and crusade portion of the game.

 ### Validation